The Little Story

 I pursued my university studies in Communications and then told myself that it was time to go for the big trip.
 I, then, went for 4 months; first in Morocco and then in Tunisia.
 It was a trip I wanted to do for many reasons; one would be to learn more about my culture.

 When I came back to Montreal, I returned to my ordinary life but I had the idea.
 It wasn’t fully developed but it was always in my head.
 Then, during my morning jog, the idea became a project.
 It’s crazy what a simple jog can do!
-I wanted to show the know-how of artisans, tell their story on an online platform supported by texts and videos.
+I wanted to show the know-how of artisans, tell their stories on an online platform supported by texts and videos.
 Boutique Binetna was born.

 Finally, this boutique is a combination of all my dreams in one project.
 I can now tell stories, document my encounters, learn more about those cultures and discover what I learned in my blog articles.